Open-Wine-Components/umu-launcher/README.md

 [![Stable version badge](https://img.shields.io/aur/version/umu-launcher?style=flat&label=umu-launcher)](https://aur.archlinux.org/packages/umu-launcher)

 ### NixOS
+If there is any problem with the flake feel free to open a bug report and tag any of the maintainers
+> maintainers: @beh-10257
 If you want to add umu-launcher as a flake add this to your inputs in `flake.nix`
 ```nix
   inputs = {